unvibe/unvibe/README.md

 ## Project Status

 This started as a sketch of a platform to run all kinds of llms in your local projects and files, with a nice way to add/remove/update context and tools.
-When you first open a project from the app, it will parse that project and register a `Plugins` associated with that project stack.
+When you first open a project from the app, it will parse that project and register plugins associated with that project stack.

 Let's say you opened a Typescript React project, then it will register typescript and various web tooling that will: